betabites/crash_bot_2/README.md

 `Crash Bot` is Discord Bot software built with [discord.js](https://discord.js.org).

+## Setting up your dev enviroment

+To develop Crash Bot modules, you'll first need to setup an enviroment.

+1. First, create a folder on your machine and download the code from this repository into it.
+2. Once you've downloaded everything, you'll need to setup your enviroment variables.
+Create a file named `.env` in your project's root directory, and paste the following template text into it:
+    ```dotenv
+    BUNGIE_API_KEY="NULL"

+    BUNGIE_CLIENT_ID="NULL"
+    BUNGIE_CLIENT_SECRET="NULL"

+    DISCORD_SECRET="NULL"
+    DISCORD_CLIENT_ID="NULL"

+    SPOTIFY_CLIENT_ID="NULL"
+    SPOTIFY_CLEINT_SECRET="NULL"

+    STEAM_API_KEY="NULL"
+    OPENAI_API_KEY="NULL"
+    ```

+3. You'll need to replace the values for `DISCORD_SECRET` and `DISCORD_CLIENT_ID` with actual values.
+The rest you can leave as they are.
+    1. You can follow [this guide](https://www.writebots.com/discord-bot-token/) for instructions on how to create a Discord bot account and obtain these.
+    2. Some services might throw errors until you enter an API key for them,
+4. Next, run `npm install` to install all dependencies.
+5. Now you're ready to go!
+Run `node index.js` to start up the Crash Bot framework!
+    1. You'll need to stop and re-run this command each time you make changes.

 ## Crash Bot Modules

 The different services that Crash Bot provides are spilt into modules.
 Each service that Crash Bot provides is split